 For a USB console device, click the box next to its name and then click Set Console to add it to the system as another port.
-You can either accept the default port assignment or enter an unused port in the Port field and click Assign.
 Then go to the Ports - Serial Ports page to configure and enable the added port.